SahebRoy92/SRSubscriptionModel/README.md

- *To know details of the current product use*
+ **To know details of the current product use**

  `[SRSubscriptionModel shareKit].currentProduct`
  This is a NSDictionary which will return the details of the product of the CurrentPlan.

- *To know in short if current plan is active or not use**
+ **To know in short if current plan is active or not use**

  [SRSubscriptionModel shareKit].currentIsActive
  This is a boolean value which will return if current plan is active or not (cancelled will fall under the NO category).

  A lot of more refinement is left, will update more along the way.
+This is inspired from MKStoreKit.